 - The cost of their house and/or car

-- How much money they have in their retirement account
+- How much money do they have in their retirement account

-This is another thing that you shouldn’t do under any circumstances when you’re working on how to stay humble.
+This is another thing that you shouldn’t do under any circumstances when working on staying humble.

 Give Credit to Other People for Helping You Become a Success

 Very few people achieve a high level of success without getting at least a little bit of help along the way.
 You’ve probably had parents, friends, coworkers, mentors, and others who have assisted you in some way over the years.

 You shouldn’t forget them when you finally strike it rich and transform yourself into a successful person.
 You likely wouldn’t have all the success that you have today if it weren’t for their help.

 Give credit where credit is due by throwing their names out into casual conversations that you have with others.
 It’s how to remain humble even when you’re on top of the world, as it forces you to look back and remember your roots.

 Understand That You Still Have Weaknesses Despite All Your Success